Frustrated-Programmer/WebcomicDiscordPoster/readme.md

-# Dreamland Chronicles Comic Poster
+# Online Comic Poster for Discord

 ### Setup
  * Make sure you have node installed.